sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 \text{total size of allocated blocks} - \text{total payload size}
 \end{align}
 $$
-**External ftagmentation** occurs when there is enough aggregate memory to satisfy a request, but no one block of memory can satisfy the request.
+**External fragmentation** occurs when there is enough aggregate memory to satisfy a request, but no one block of memory can satisfy the request.
 External fragmentation is harder to quantify due to it depending on the pattern of future requests.

 ### Implicit Free Lists